 What is Payright and how does it compare to Afterpay?

-And while it’s fair to say the market is currently dominated by Afterpay, there’s been no shortage of challengers making waves as of late.
+And while it’s fair to say the Buy Now Pay Later market in Australia is currently dominated by Afterpay, there’s been no shortage of challengers making waves as of late.
 The latest to grab our attention is a platform called Payright.

 Founded by two brothers, Myles and Piers Redward, Payright is positioning itself as the classier alternative to Afterpay, and investors have taken notice.
 Recently, the company managed to raise $30 million in capital to grow its operations.